 Notwithstanding in above-mentioned works it was found that longer utterances are pronounced faster (see Fonagy & Magdics, 1960 about Hungarian; Stepanova, 2011 about Russian), I do not exclude observations from the sample based on their very short or very long duration.
 It may seem natural to do if we want to uniform the data and to avoid the length effect, but there are two reasons for keeping them.
 Firstly, in other works, for example in (Moroz, 2017b), the tendency to utter longer phrases faster was not observed in the Kabardian language.
 Secondly, the speech of a person consists of utterances of various lengths, and his/her speech rate, as well as our perception of it, is formed by all of them.

 Secondly, for each sentence, I calculate its duration in milliseconds according to the time of its beginning and ending which marked in the corresponding file.
 Then, using the list of vowels for each language, I count the number of syllables in each sentence.
 After that, I divide the number of syllables in a sentence by its duration in seconds and get the speakers speech rate in syllables per second.
-The structure of the summary table is presented in Table N.
+The structure of the summary table is presented in Table 4.

-Table N. The structure of the summary table.
+Table 4.
+The structure of the summary table.